 The Faculty Senate of the Bloomberg School of Public Health formalizes faculty contribution to the governance and development of the School and the University.
 It provides a mechanism for formal communication among faculty, students, and administration.

-Each department has two or three faculty senators, depending on the size of the department, for a total of 29 senators across the School.
-Scientist and professorial faculty can be senators.
+Each department has three faculty senators, for a total of 30 senators across the School.
+Scientists and professorial faculty can be senators.
 Department faculty vote each year to elect their senators, each of whom serves a 2-year term.
 Elections are staggered within departments.

 The Student Assembly President is invited to Faculty Senate meetings.

-The Senate meets the 2nd Thursday of every month at 12:15.
-Meetings are open to all faculty.
+The Senate meets on the 2nd Thursday of every month from 12:15 - 1:30 P.M.
+EST. Meetings are open to all faculty.
 Meeting minutes are available at my.jhsph.edu.
 Departmental faculty are encouraged to reach out to their senators or Senate leadership about issues of concern.